Blaisorblade/dot-iris/correspondence.md

 There are a number of small differences between the paper presentation of gDOT and the formalization in Coq.
 We briefly discuss them here.

-- Notations such as `\overbar{V}⟦ g ⟧` or `\overbar{D}⟦ T ⟧` translate to `Vs⟦ g ⟧`
+- Notations such as `\overbar{V}⟦ g ⟧` or `\overbar{D}⟦ T ⟧` in the paper are
-  and `Ds⟦ T ⟧`.
+  translate to `Vs⟦ g ⟧` and `Ds⟦ T ⟧` in Coq.

-- In Coq, definition lists use constructors `nil` and `cons` as usual, like in Coq developments by Rapoport et al. (e.g. pDOT).
+- In Coq, definition lists use constructors are represented using Coq's `list` data type, whereas singleton and merge operations are used in the paper (Fig. 3).
+Our approach in Coq is influenced by the Coq development of pDOT by Rapoport et al.
-  On paper, definition lists are instead constructed by singleton and merge operations (Fig. 3), as in other DOT papers.

 - While in the paper unstamped and stamped DOT are represented using disjoint syntaxes, in Coq there is a single syntax, together with predicates `is_unstamped_?` and `is_stamped_?`, characterizing whether some AST is unstamped or stamped.

-- Unlike in the appendix, our saved predicates and semantic types support an additional argument `args` of type `vec n vl`, where `n` is the _arity_ of the semantic type. gDOT only uses predicates of arity `n = 0`, which are equivalent to the predicates used on paper.
+- Unlike in the paper, our saved predicates and semantic types support an additional argument `args` of type `vec n vl`, where `n` is the _arity_ of the semantic type.
+This additional argument is useful top provide forwards compatibility higher-kinds. gDOT only uses predicates of arity `n = 0`, which are equivalent to the predicates used on paper.

 - Our mechanization extends gDOT with some primitives, such as booleans and naturals, with some associated operations, even though all of those primitives are encodable.

-- Compared to the paper, and even to the appendix, we describe (in [`Dot/typing/storeless_typing.v`](theories/Dot/typing/storeless_typing.v)) an additional "storeless" typing judgment, a strict generalization of stamped typing.
+- Compared to the paper, we describe (in [`Dot/typing/storeless_typing.v`](theories/Dot/typing/storeless_typing.v)) an additional "storeless" typing judgment, a strict generalization of stamped typing.